 DONATE 2 DANCE

 We believe that every child deserves the chance to dance.
 With that in mind, we created Donate2Dance in February 2018 with the mission of collecting gently worn dance shoes, costumes and dancewear to donate to dance schools in need across the country.
-So far, we have partnered with over 65 dance programs that serve inner city children and those with special needs.
+So far, we have partnered with over 250 dance programs that serve inner city children and those with special needs.
 We started with a pile of our own shoes and costumes and have watched dancers from all over the world from New York City to New Jersey to Minnesota and Ghana, Africa get into the spirit!
-To date, we have hand delivered or shipped donations (using our grant money and GoFundMe donations!) to over 200 dance schools in need around the world.
+To date, we have donated to over 60,000 dancers around the world and use our grant and GoFundMe money to pay for shipping when we can.
 Donors, dance manufactures and dance stores ship donations directly to us or we connect them locally with a dance program in need in their respective city or town and that’s when the #DancersHelpingDancers donation magic happens!

 Capezio, Bloch, PrimaSoft, BodyWrappers, Gaynor Mindon, Zelle, AK Dancewear, Terez, LeSportSac and Norwegian Cruiseline and many, many others have been extremely generous and donate to us all the time!